isomerpages/moe-lkybl/index.md

       description: Follow us on Facebook and Instagram, and subscribe to our YouTube channel to be updated on interesting resources supported by LKYFB.
       image: /images/block02.jpg
-      alt: Follow us on Facebook, Instagram and YouTube
   - infobar:
       title: Call for Proposals
       id: infobar